Gabriel-br2/ASCII_Terminal_art/README.md

     * `ASCII_terminal_art` class:
         * `__init__`: Constructor for initializing class parameters, including the ASCII character, output width, image file path, list positioning, and ANSI color codes.
         * `_get_ansi_color_and_char`: A private helper method that maps RGB pixel values to ANSI foreground color codes and determines if the ASCII character or a space should be used.
-        * `convert_image_to_colored_ascii`: The main method responsible for loading, resizing, processing the image, and printing the colored ASCII art with the embedded information list.
+        * `convert_image_to_colored_ascii`: The main method responsible for loading, resizing and processing the image.
+        * `show`: Method responsible for printing the colored ASCII art with the embedded information list.
 ---

 ## Configuration Structure ⚙️